heniam/Cloud-Development/Microservices/README.md

 ### Divide a Monolith Application Into Microservices
-The Strangler Pattern is a strategy of refactoring code by incrementally replacing components of the codebase and its the most common way to migrate legacy applications.
+**The Strangler Pattern** is a strategy of refactoring code by incrementally replacing components of the codebase and its the most common way to migrate legacy applications.

 ![image2](./StranglerPattern.png)

+## Containers

+It packages your code with all its dependecies and ship it full.
+It means that containers are self-contained applications with all the dependencies needed to run; they can be treated as one unit of deployment.

+**Containers are Ephemeral**
+* Containers should be stateless and are expected to be destroyed.
+* Containers are self-contained so deployment is simply swapping out an existing container with a new one.
+* Each container can be running its own versioned software.
+We resolve the issue where different applications may have different dependencies.

+*Ephemeral - a property where a resource is expected to be terminated.*

+**Docker** - is a platform that helps us manage the process of creating and managing our containers.

+***Docker Image*** -  When we have an application that we want to deploy, we can package it into a Docker Image.
+The image contains all of your code and dependencies.

+***Docker Container*** - is an ephemeral running instance of a Docker Image.

+***Dockerfile*** - defines the steps to create a Docker Image.